Shape-Preserving Prediction for Stationary Functional Time Series: Introduction

-It is noted that warping functions share similar properties with probability distribution functions.
+It is noted that warping functions share similar properties with probability distribution functions, that is, they are all non-decreasing and have common starting and ending values.
 There are some papers on modeling probability density functions.
-A typical idea of these research works is to use some transformations ensuring that the transformed objects are still in a linear space.
-Brumback (2004) proposed a self-modeling method for monotone functions involving the transformation proposed by Jupp (1978), which is a bijective map from the space of monotone increasing vectors to Euclidean space.
-Gervini (2015) used the Jupp transformation to study warped functional regression.
-In their works, the authors apply Jupp transformation to transform increasing vectors to unconstrained vectors.
-Peterson and M\"uller (2016) proposed to use the log quantile density transformation and log hazard transformation to map a density function into a linear Hilbert space.
-Gu\'egan and Iacopini (2018+) proposed a nonparametric prediction method for probability density functions using centered-log transformation.
-Another way is to study the manifold structure of warping fucntions.
-There are some works on linear modeling for manifolds.
-Cheng and Wu (2012) used local linear regression models to study the scale-to-manifold regression problem, where the covariate lies on an unknown manifold.
-Dai and M\"uller (2018) studied spherical PCA.
-They proposed to apply fPCA to the tangent vectors at the Fr\'echet mean of the sphere, and then use inverse exponential map to transform tangent vectors back into manifold objects.
-The square root of slope functions (SRSF) of warping functions are of unit norm, and thus lie on an infinite dimensional sphere, making it reasonable to apply spherical PCA on SRSFs.
+These work typically apply some transformations to density functions and then employ linear models to the transformed functions.
+Brumback and Lindstrom \cite{r5} proposed a self-modeling method for monotone functions involving the transformation proposed by Jupp \cite{r18}, which is a bijective map from the space of monotone increasing vectors to Euclidean space.
+Gervini \cite{r9} used the Jupp transformation to study warped functional regression.
+Peterson and M\"uller \cite{r23} proposed to use the log quantile density transformation and log hazard transformation to map a density function into a linear Hilbert space.
+Kokoszka et al.~\cite{r21} used the same transformations to predict density functions.
+Another way is to study the manifold structure of warping functions.
+Here some of these related methods are reviewed.
+Cheng and Wu \cite{r7} used local linear regression models to study the scale-to-manifold regression problem, where covariates lie on an unknown manifold.
+Su et al.~\cite{r28} employed the transported square-root vector field (TSRVF) to implement statistical analysis of trajectories on Riemannian manifolds.
+Dai and M\"uller \cite{r8} developed principal component analysis for sphere-valued functional data.
+They proposed to apply functional principal component analysis (fPCA) to the tangent vectors at the Fr\'echet mean of the sphere.